The Quantum-Classical Boundary for Precision Interferometric Measurements

-We turn now to the example of a N00N state probing a two-mode (TM) lossy phase, as in Fig.~\ref{channel}b).
-An $N$-photon N00N state which has passed through a TM lossy phase once achieves QFI equal to that for coherent states, with total mean photon number of one and equal intensity in each mode, when passed through a TM lossy phase $N$ times \cite{dorner2009, demkowicz2010}.
+We turn now to the example of a N00N state probing a two-mode (TM) lossy phase, as illustrated in Fig.~\ref{channel}b). \Hugo{For comparison, we consider a single-pass (SP) strategy using the N00N state versus a MP strategy using coherent states (the classical strategy).
+The coherent states are assumed to have equal intensity in each mode, and initial total mean photon number of one.
+An $N$-photon N00N state which has passed through the TM lossy phase once achieves QFI equal to that for the coherent states when passed through the TM lossy phase $N$ times \cite{dorner2009, demkowicz2010}.
 However, the mean number of photons which pass through the phase shift are not equal in both cases.
 For the N00N state all $N$ photons are incident upon the phase shift.
-For the coherent states, the mean number of photons decreases with each pass, and the number of times each photon passes through the phase shift is always less than $N$, for $N>1$ (see appendix A).
-Thus, by passing the coherent state through the phase $N$ times, the phase will absorb fewer photons than if a N00N state had been used.
-We therefore conclude that NOON states are actually sub-classical resources for the task we are considering.
-Note that other works have considered the number of particles in the probe multiplied by the number of passes through the phase shift, for which N00N states are equivalent to classical MP strategies \cite{dorner2009, demkowicz2010, demkowicz2014entangle}\patrick{; using this equivalence \pcomment{and by studying the capabilities of all definite photon number states} it was found that, for a given $N$, using quantum states instead of classical strategies could provide a reduction in RMSE of at most $\sim\!39.3\%$ for all values of $\eta$} \cite{demkowicz2014entangle}.

-\pcomment{NOON states have been shown to be among the most fragile states, losing all their phase sensing capability when any number of the photons are lost.
+For the coherent states, the mean number of photons decreases by a factor of $\eta$ each time the probe passes through the lossy phase.
+The average total number of incident photons, over all passes, is therefore $\sum_{p=1}^{N} \eta^{p-1}.$ For $\eta<1$ and $N>1$ this expression is less than $N$.
+Thus, the phase will absorb fewer photons using the classical strategy, and we can conclude that N00N states are actually sub-classical resources for the task we are considering.
+N00N states are seen to be among the most fragile states, losing all their phase sensing capability when any number of the photons is lost.
 Therefore in order to find the scope for a quantum advantage, we compare classical strategies to upper bounds on the phase sensing abilities of any quantum state in the presence of loss.}